Gas vs. Wood Fire Pits: Pros, Cons & How to Decide

 • Smokeless wood-burning fire pits have become a strong second choice, thanks to cleaner secondary combustion and reduced emissions.

-Bella Luna Gas Steel Fire Pit
+Gas Example: Linear Fire Pit

 Linear Gas Steel Fire Pit by Fire Pit Art

-Magnum Gas Steel Fire Pit
+Wood-Burning Example: Magnum Fire Pit

-Vesuvius Wood Burning Fire Pit
+Magnum Wood Burning Fire Pit

 Gas vs. Wood Fire Pits FAQ

-How much does a gas vs a wood fire pit cost?
+How much does a gas vs. a wood fire pit cost?

-What maintenance is required for wood vs gas fire pits?
+What maintenance is required for wood vs. gas fire pits?

-Wood fire pits require regular cleaning to remove ash and debris, and occasional checks to ensure safety from fire hazards.
+Wood fire pits require regular cleaning to remove ash and debris, plus occasional checks to ensure safety from fire hazards.
 Gas fire pits need less frequent maintenance, but should have periodic inspections of gas lines and connections to ensure there are no leaks.

 Can I cook over a gas fire pit like I can with a wood fire pit?